kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_assert_pullrequest_gitlab.md

 ---
 title: "kosli assert pullrequest gitlab"
+experimental: false
 ---

 # kosli assert pullrequest gitlab

 ## Synopsis

-Assert if a Gitlab merge request for a git commit exists.
+Assert a Gitlab merge request for a git commit exists.
 The command exits with non-zero exit code if no merge requests were found for the commit.